charlescarmona/ECE-2112-PA-4/README.md

 # **B. VISAYAS FEMALE DATAFRAME**

-This problem creates a DataFrame named `VisW` containing students whose Hometown is Visayas and whose Gender is Female.
+This problem creates a DataFrame named `VisFemale` containing students whose Hometown is Visayas and whose Gender is Female.
 It retains only the Name, Track, GEAS, Electronics, and Average columns.

-The resulting `VisW` DataFrame is then filtered to display students whose Average is at least 60 without overwriting the original DataFrame.
+The resulting `VisFemale` DataFrame is then filtered to display students whose Average is at least 60 without overwriting the original DataFrame.

 The functions, operators, and methods used for this are the following: